 The International Labour Organization (the "ILO") is a specialized agency of the UN that has adopted the Maritime Labor Convention 2006 ("MLC 2006").
 A Maritime Labor Certificate and a Declaration of Maritime Labor Compliance is required to ensure compliance with the MLC 2006 for all ships that are 500 gross tonnage or over and are either engaged in international voyages or flying the flag of a Member and operating from a port, or between ports, in another country.
-We believe that all our vessels are in substantial compliance with and are certified to meet MLC 2006.
+All of our vessels are certified under the Maritime Labor Convention 2006 ("MLC 2006")